Velvox/mini-project-4/README.md

 ## Hypothesis
 1. Gender has no bearing on approval rate.
-2. Marital status will have an impact on marital status
+2. Marital status will have an impact on approval status
 3. If loan amount exceeds income over the loan term, should be low approval

 ## EDA